-- Pointed spades slice through roots and tough soil with their slightly curved and sharp pointed blade.
+- Pointed spades slice through roots and tough soil with their slightly curved, sharp-pointed blade.

 - Transplanting spades help move plants and flowers from one spot to another with their shorter shaft and a narrow, slightly curved blade that gets under the root of the plant.

 Every home gardener should have a good pair of shears on hand for garden maintenance.
 Garden shears can cut into small branches, stems, and other plant growth (up to about 3/4-inch thick in diameter, depending on the shears).
 Different types of garden shears suit plants of different sizes and types.

 - Hedge shears, made for pruning and shaping hedges and bushes, have longer steel blades that cut a sizable area with each stroke.

 - Grass shears enable gardeners to trim grass with blades set at a 90-degree angle from the handles.